 Support is also provided to constitutional officers and agencies, including Commonwealth's Attorney, Courts, Voter Registrar, Public Service Authority, Metropolitan Planning Organization, Treasurer, Commissioner of Revenue and Sheriff’s Office.

-The County has specialized sites for business users in the Economic Development web site and is currently developing a Tourism web site.
-Building contractors and real estate developers now have
+The County has specialized sites for business users in the Economic Development web site that is currently being updated and modernized as well as a Tourism web site that is also planning to be updated.
+Building contractors and real estate developers

-easy access to current permits and inspections data, and the iGIS web site provides advanced mapping capabilities using the international Geobase standard.
-Citizens Self-Service allows users such as mortgage banks to easily access citizen tax information
+now have easier access to current permits and inspections data, and the MyGIS web site provides advanced mapping capabilities using the enterprise ESRI standard.
+Citizens Self-Service allows users such as mortgage banks to easily access citizen tax

 information and for individuals to easily record information, such as the sale of personal property.